SKY (universities): National recognition

 In 2010, it was reported that 46.3% of high government officials and 50% of CEOs of major financial industries were graduates of SKY universities.
 Also, over 60% of the students who passed the 2010 Korean Bar examination were graduates of SKY universities.

 Being admitted in one of these universities typically requires students to be within the top 1% of the Korean College Scholastic Ability Test.
+Hence, high schools would release lists of how many students were admitted to a SKY university each year as a mark of prestige.

+The term has also been applied to the music and entertainment industry due to prominent alumni, including Academy Award-winning director Bong Joon Ho and renowned opera singer Sumi Jo.
+The founders of three of the "big four" K-pop labels (Lee Soo-man, Park Jin-young and Bang Si-hyuk) and prominent indie-oriented labels Mystic Story (Yoon Jong-shin) and Antenna Music (You Hee-yeol) are all graduates of a SKY university.

 Concerns

 There have been a number of SKY university students who have dropped out of school to protest against South Korea's overheated academic elitism.